The Training Matrix

 Coaching a college Club Team is challenging due to all the different abilities and as much as I would have loved to create a different schedule for each athlete, it’s pretty much impossible without having about 10 other coaches to help me.
 So, as I sat down with each athlete I drew up a little schedule based on how much time they could train and their strengths and weaknesses.

 The following matrix is something that came about from that season.
 It was something that helped me realize how easy it is to individualize training based on only a few factors.
 Looking at the matrix, you can see the number of training hours on the right.
-The strength is listed as well as the weakest sport and from there you’ll know how to break out the week in terms of how many times you should train in each sport (frequency) and duration (volume).
+The strength is listed as well as the limiter sport and from there you’ll know how to break out the week in terms of how many times you should train in each sport (frequency) and duration (volume).

 Before you use this matrix, the key questions to ask: